 Featuring a permanent collection and special exhibits, visiting the Taft Art Museum is one of the top things to do in Downtown Cincinnati, Ohio.

-The artwork is housed in a historic mansion that once belonged to the Taft family, who were highly influential in the development of Cincinnati.
+The artwork is housed in a historic mansion (now a National Historic Landmark) that once belonged to the Taft family, who were highly influential in the development of Cincinnati.
 The rooms of the historic house are decorated with artifacts and masterpieces collected by the Tafts.

 While the Taft Museum of Art is not one of the free museums in Cincinnati, they do offer free days and special events without charge.